Original Prusa MK3S 3D Printer Review

 TMC Silent Stepper Drivers and Noctua Fan

 The Prusa Mk3 is the first consumer printer equipped with TMC 2100 silent stepper drivers.
-This was a huge leap forward in the quality of life for the 3D printing industry since, at the time, 3D printers were very loud.
-Prusa has further reduced noise by using a Noctua branded fan on the hotend compared to fast spinning generic fans that nearly all 3D printer manufacturers use.
+This was a huge leap forward in the quality of life for the 3D printing industry since at the time it was released, 3D printers were notoriously loud.
+Prusa went even further to keep things quiet by using a Noctua branded fan on the hotend, unlike most other printers that have fast-spinning generic fans.

 Dual Drive Extruder

-Another first for the 3D printer industry was the use of dual drive gears by Bondtech in the Prusa Mk3S’ extruder.
-At the time, 3D printers often used 1 gear in their extruder to push filament into its hotend.
-However, Bondtech developed a 2 gear system that increased the filament grip of an extruder.
+Another first for the 3D printer industry was the use of dual drive gears by Bondtech in the Prusa Mk3S extruder.
+At the time, 3D printers often used one gear in their extruder to push filament into its hotend.
+However, Bondtech developed a two-gear system that increased the filament grip of an extruder.
 This resulted in more reliable and precise filament movement and better print quality.
 Prusa was the first manufacturer to include them in their 3D printers.

 However, many modern printers now feature Bondtech dual drive gears (both genuine and cloned) in their 3D printers.
 Additionally, many manufacturers use the more modern 3:1 gear ratio of the dual drive gears to further increase the extruder’s filament grip strength.